Clerkships

 • Internal Medicine

 The Internal Medicine Clerkship is designed to provide medical students with a foundation for the knowledge, skills, and attitudes necessary to approach and care for adult patients in an outpatient and hospital setting.
 This includes identifying the patient’s medical issues, establishing a differential diagnosis, and planning an appropriate evaluation and treatment plan.
-The clerkship prepares students for increased independence in management and therapeutics during Period 4.
+The clerkship prepares students for increased independence in management and therapeutics during Step 4.

 Clerkship Director: Amalia Landa-Galindez, MD, FACP